Energy Rebates in Australia: Rebates and Concessions for Electricity and Gas Bills

 Energy bills can become expensive, and in times of financial hardship some of us might need additional help ensuring the lights stay on.
 If you’re facing a period of financial difficulty and might have trouble paying your electricity or gas bills, your first step should be to contact your energy provider and find out what programs or plans they have available to you.
 In addition, state and federal governments often have additional measures and resources to help you and your family.
 Here, we outline some of those resources available for those who might need it.

-Concessions and rebates in New South Wales
+Energy rebates in New South Wales

 New South Wales offers many rebates for eligible customers needing help with their gas and electricity bills, including rebates for families such as the NSW Family Energy Rebate, and rebates for pensioners and seniors such as the Seniors Energy Rebate NSW and Pension Supplement NSW, as well as the NSW Gas Rebate.
 Here we outline the rebates available as well as eligibility requirements and how to apply for them.